 Calculating the amount that should be compensated

-When calculating the amount that should be compensated to an injured person in a personal injury claim, the Court awards an amount it feels appropriate for each of the above "heads of damage" above.
+When calculating the amount that should be compensated to an injured person in a personal injury claim, the Court awards an amount it feels appropriate for each of the above "heads of damage".
 When doing so, the Court has regard to the injuries sustained, the impact these injuries have had upon the claimant and their pre-injury lifestyle and employment, and their reasonable needs given those injuries.
 These amounts are added up to provide the total amount of compensation that should be awarded for the claim, or what we call the "quantum" of the claim.

-The ISV scale regulates the award
+ISV's regulates the award

 Ascertaining which of your injuries is the dominant injury